PROMACTA can cause serious side effects, including:

 New or worsened cataracts have happened in people taking PROMACTA.
 Your healthcare provider will check your eyes before and during your treatment with PROMACTA.
 Tell your healthcare provider about any changes in your eyesight while taking PROMACTA.

 Ask your healthcare provider if you are not sure if your medicine is one that is listed above.
-When you are being treated with PROMACTA, your healthcare provider will closely monitor your dose of PROMACTA and blood tests, including platelet counts and liver tests.

-The most common side effects of PROMACTA when used to treat chronic ITP are: nausea; diarrhea; upper respiratory tract infection (symptoms may include runny nose, stuffy nose, and sneezing); vomiting; muscle aches; urinary tract infections (symptoms may include frequent or urgent need to urinate, low fever in some people, pain or burning with urination); pain or swelling (inflammation) in your throat or mouth (oropharyngeal pain and pharyngitis); abnormal liver function tests; back pain; "flu" like symptoms (influenza), including fever, headache, tiredness, cough, sore throat, and body aches; skin tingling, itching, or burning; and rash.
+The most common side effects of PROMACTA when used to treat chronic ITP are: nausea; diarrhea; upper respiratory tract infection (symptoms may include runny nose, stuffy nose, and sneezing); vomiting; muscle aches; urinary tract infection (symptoms may include frequent or urgent need to urinate, low fever in some people, pain or burning with urination); pain or swelling (inflammation) in your throat or mouth (oropharyngeal pain and pharyngitis); abnormal liver function tests; back pain; "flu" like symptoms (influenza), including fever, headache, tiredness, cough, sore throat, and body aches; skin tingling, itching, or burning; and rash.

 The most common side effects when PROMACTA is used in combination with other medicines to treat chronic HCV are: low red blood cell count (anemia); fever; tiredness; headache; nausea; diarrhea; decreased appetite; "flu" like symptoms (influenza), including fever, headache, tiredness, cough, sore throat, and body aches; feeling weak; trouble sleeping; cough; itching; chills; muscle aches; hair loss; and swelling in your ankles, feet, and legs.